 So, the next time you’re looking for something to do in the Pennsylvania Wilds, The Little Museum is worth the drive for sure.

-Note: My visit to The Little Museum was arranged by the Pennsylvania Great Outdoors Visitors Bureau.
+Note: My visit to The Little Museum was arranged by the museum.
 However, the opinions expressed in this article are my own and were not subject to review.

 The Little Museum